-Learners must not register on the BTEC Level 3 Nationals in Agriculture, Horticulture or Forestry and Arboriculture, at the same time as the BTEC Level 3 Nationals in Countryside Management, owing to the overlap of content and assessment.
+Learners must not register on the BTEC Level 3 Nationals in Agriculture, Horticulture or Countryside Management at the same time as the BTEC Level 3 Nationals in Forestry and Arboriculture, due to the overlap of content and assessment.

-\ These qualifications are not currently recognised by DFE for performance measures.
+\ This qualification is not currently recognised by DFE for performance measures.